sebastianandreasson/node/README.md

 Some things to try:

-1. **Install language extensions**
+1. **Terminal:**
-  - From the Extensions gallery, install ESLint by Dirk Baeumer
+  - Press ctrl+shift+[backtick] to open the terminal
-  - View the list of `Cloud Environment - Installed` extensions
+  - From the terminal run `node --version`
-    > Note: The ESLint extension has been installed in the remote environment
+    > Note: node is not installed on the local machine, yet you're able to use it!
-  - Reload VS Code
+  - Type other Linux commands (`uname`, `ls`, etc.) to interact with the underlying environment
-    > Note: VS Code automatically reconnects to your cloud environment
+    > Note: Regardless of the local operating system, you're able to issue Linux commands!

 2. **Use Node:**
   - Restore npm packages: `npm install`